raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 Although the example illustrated the obvious points about functions as first class entities, the final example involved creating a new function and iterating *twice* over the array.
 Avoiding the extra loop may be an important performance optimization.
 Then again, it may be premature optimization.
 But either way, once we have absorbed the obvious, we're ready to look at the practical.

-We might exprfess our discomfort thus: "We wish to decompose an expression into functions.
+We might express our discomfort thus: "We wish to decompose an expression into functions.
 Our obvious example recomposed them into two functions and two maps, but for performance reasons we would like to compose two functions and only one map."

 As usual, finding the right question to ask is half the battle.
 Familiarity with good libraries is the other half.
 For our purposes, `Functional.sequence` from Oliver Steele's [Functional JavaScript][fj] library will be useful. `Functional.sequence` composes two or more functions in the argument order (Functional Javascript also provides `.compose` to compose multiple functions in applicative order).
 For the purpose of this post, they could be defined something like this: